-- This Committee's work is very largely of an ongoing nature, in particular supporting the Moderator as he considers various ministerial vacancies and the challenges associated with deployment in the light of the future reduction in available ministerial resource. - The Committee also has oversight of the LMMR process receiving reports of mission reviews carried out in local churches. - The Committee links with the work of the (now) five Area Partnerships and one United Area, and meets with Pastoral Advocates each Spring. - The Committee has also addressed specific issues, notably the approval of a code of conduct for Synod approved lay preachers and the need for them to DBS checked. - There were two free lay preacher training days at Westminster College - There was limited progress on Ecumenical matters in the year. - The Committee agreed that from 2018 the authorisations given to lay persons to preside at the Sacraments be for three years.
-The Committee also agreed that churches be invited to seek authorisations for an Elder from amongst their number to preside, with such authorisations being subject to training. - The Committee has recognised the uniting of the United Reformed Churches of Westcliff-on-Sea and Crowstone St George's in Southend and also the uniting of the United Reformed and Methodist Churches in Harleston to form the London Road Church.
-More sadly, it has noted the closures of the churches in Terling and Cavendish.
+- This Committee's work is very largely of an ongoing nature, in particular supporting the Moderator as he considers various ministerial vacancies and the challenges associated with deployment in the light of the future reduction in available ministerial resource. - The Committee also has oversight of the LMMR process receiving reports of mission reviews carried out in local churches. - The Committee links with the work of the (now) five Area Partnerships and one United Area, and meets with Pastoral Advocates each Spring. - There were two free lay preacher training days at Westminster College. - From 2018 the authorisations given to lay persons to preside at the Sacraments are for three years.
+The Committee also agreed that churches be invited to seek authorisations for an Elder from amongst their number to preside, with such authorisations being subject to training. - The Committee has recognised the uniting of the St Columba's and Emmanuel churches in Cambridge to form Downing Place URC.
+More sadly, it has noted the closures of the churches in Sudbury and at North Avenue, Chelmsford.